c6o/docs/content/references/session-close.md

 # Session Close Reference

-Commands to help you list and close open sessions (sessions are started by running commands like teleport, intercept, etc.).
+Commands to help you close open sessions (sessions are started by running commands like teleport, intercept, etc.).

 ## Usage
 ```bash